syncfusion-content/wpf-docs/wpf/Diagram/Node.md

 ## Position

 Position of a node is controlled by using its [`OffsetX`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Node.html#Syncfusion_UI_Xaml_Diagram_Node_OffsetX) and [`OffsetY`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Node.html#Syncfusion_UI_Xaml_Diagram_Node_OffsetY) properties.
-By default, these Offset properties represent the distance between origin of the diagram’s page and node’s center point.
+By default, these `Offset` properties represent the distance between origin of the diagram’s page and node’s center point.
 You may expect this Offset values to represent the distance between page origin and node’s top left corner instead of center.
 The [`Pivot`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Node.html#Syncfusion_UI_Xaml_Diagram_Node_Pivot) property helps solve this problem.
 Default value of node’s pivot point is (0.5, 0.5), that means center of node.

-The following table explains how pivot relates Offset values with node boundaries:
+The following table explains how `Pivot` relates Offset values with `Node` boundaries:

 | Pivot | Offset |
 |---|---|